KirsApps/data_queue/README.md

 * CountCommand - The command counts all events in a queue.
 * CloneCommand - The command takes an event in a queue without consuming it.
 * AllCommand - The command takes all events from a queue.

+## Termination

+You can terminate the execution of commands by the terminate method call.
+All commands in the queue will be complete with TerminatedException.
+The TerminatedException contains a command and optional command data.